 See account resource documentation for further details.

-Our API offers six different resources:
+Our API offers eight different resources:

 To reserve money on a cardholder’s bank account you make a new authorization resource.